 This text helps us understand what is at stake in today's Gospel as Jesus heals the ten lepers.
-In fact, the Gospel starts by mentioning the trip that Jesus was taking to Jerusalem via Samaria and Galilee.
+The Gospel starts by mentioning the trip that Jesus was taking to Jerusalem via Samaria and Galilee.

 It says that as he was entering a village, ten lepers met him and asked for healing.
-In reaction, he sent them to show up to the priests according to the recommendation of the Law of Moses.
-As they were underway, they were all healed from their disease.
+It gives the reaction of Jesus who sent them to show up to the priests according to the recommendation of the Law of Moses.
+It equally shows how while they were on their way they were healed and only one, a Samaritan, returned to thank Jesus.